FAQ

 Can I buy a book of your work?

-Yes, coming soon!
-I'm working on a book of Arctic pictures, it's long overdue.
+Yes, a book is coming soon!
+I'm working on a book of Arctic pictures -it's long overdue.

 It looks cold, where you work.
 What's it like out there, how do you keep warm?

 To get a feeling of what it's like out in the field you can have a look at this gallery.
-I use a lot of wool, a lot of layering and some of the technical clothing I use is incredible.
-That said, when I shot the Lance story temperatures fell to -38 degrees C, at that point cables started to snap and the whole team were experiencing frost nips to the face - we cancelled field work on those days.
+I use a lot of wool, a lot of layering and some of the technical clothing I use is very good.
+During the making of the Into Thin Ice story, though, temperatures fell to -38 degrees C, at that point cables started to snap and the whole team were experiencing frost nips to the face - we cancelled field work during many of the colder days.

 What are your photographic influences?